hoostinn/CST205_Project/README.md

 pip install -r requirements.txt
 - Now that you have set up the venv and installed dependencies, you can run the main.py file
 python main.py

+## Future Features
+- Adding a feature to save locations locally
+- Implement Fahrenheit and Celsius option as well as implementing a formula to calculate